Managing Your Restaurant’s Maintenance & Sanitization During COVID-19

 - Wipe down equipment such as meat slicers, juicers, coffee makers, toasters, and microwaves

-- Clean utensils, smallware, flatware, and glassware.
+- Clean utensils, small wares, flatware, and glassware.
 Let them dry overnight

 - Launder aprons, towels, and uniforms